sem CLI Reference#

 discovered automatically.

-However, if you want list of pipelines for some project other than the one you
+However, if you want list of pipelines for a project other than the one you

 flag to declare the Semaphore project